Black Market Vapes are causing the ‘Mysterious Vaping Illness’: How Fake Vape Products are Endangering Lives

-That part of the story — the lack of evidence — tends to get left out the headlines.
-In the midst of the moral panic around vaping, even tenuous connections make for extremely click-able content.
-These same headlines combined with social media and pervasive (if erroneous) skepticism towards vaping can make for a textbook mass hysteria.
+Many industry watchers have pointed out that in the midst of the moral panic around vaping, the current style of headlines combined with social media and pervasive (if erroneous) skepticism towards vaping can make for a textbook case of mass hysteria.

 What we know is these cases frequently involve illicit black-market drugs, known for at least a decade to cause severe reactions.
 Some may have been caused by home-brew or black market e-liquids.
 A handful of these cases were due to a congenital medical issue.

 There is no reason to panic, and if you vape, protecting yourself is easy: don’t use illicit black-market vaping products, avoid home-made e-liquids, and seek medical attention if you encounter respiratory issues.